hackbinghamton/CloudComputingWorkshop/S3/StaticWebsiteUsingS3.md

 ## Additional mentions

-As you can see from your website url, your website is available on the Amazon S3 endpoint.
+As you can see from your website URL, your website is available on the Amazon S3 endpoint.
 If you want/have a registered domain name that you want to change it to, it is possible to do so.
 You can learn more about how to do that [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).
 Registering a domain name will cost money!

-From your url, you can also see the website uses HTTP instead of HTTPS.
+From your URL, you can also see the website uses HTTP instead of HTTPS.
 S3 alone does not support HTTPS, so if you want to serve your static website over a secure protocol, you would need to utilize another AWS service called CloudFront.
 CloudFront is not part of free tier, but if you still want to read about it, you can check [this link](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) out.

 Web browsers follow a security model called the same-origin policy where a browser only permits requests contained within the same origin.
-For example, if a script from domain A sends a request domain B to retrieve data, the browser will block that request.
+For example, if a script from domain A sends a request to domain B to retrieve data, the browser will block that request.
 S3 follows the same policy, so you may encounter blocking errors when building your website.
-In order to alleviate the strict restrictions, you need to enable CORS, which stands cross-origin resource sharing.
+In order to alleviate the strict restrictions, you need to enable CORS, which stands for cross-origin resource sharing.
 It allows you to configure rules to allow web applications in one domain to interact with other domains, preventing requests from being blocked.
-You can enable CORS in the bucket's permissions, then pass in a configuration file written in XML which you can learn more about [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html#how-do-i-enable-cors).
+You can enable CORS in the bucket's permissions, then pass in a configuration file written in XML; you can learn more about that [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html#how-do-i-enable-cors).

 ## Terminating Your S3 Buckets

 Before you leave this section of the workshop, delete your objects and buckets just to ensure that you aren't accruing AWS resources.
-If you are certain that you want to keep your S3 bucket, just be aware of the free tier limits.
+If you are certain that you want to keep your S3 bucket(s), just be aware of the free tier limits.

 Head back to the main S3 console page where it lists all your buckets.
 Select the bucket and press the "delete" button.
 All the objects within the bucket will also be deleted.
 Read the warning and confirm your deletion by entering the name of your bucket.